petk/php-build-system/docs/cmake/differences.md

 * GPL 3 licensed dependencies are removed as they are not compatible with PHP license.
-When such dependencies are linked statically or dynamically, PHP should be then relicensed as GPL 3 (which is unrealistic), or it shouldn't be distributed (which makes it non-functional in server-related environments or package repositories).
+When such dependencies are linked statically or dynamically, PHP should be relicensed as GPL 3 (which is unrealistic), or it shouldn't be distributed (which makes it unusable in server environments or package repositories).
 As this is a gray area, removal of these dependencies improves user experience and prevents misconfiguration.

-  * GDBM (GNU dbm) library usage in ext/dba
+  * GDBM (GNU dbm) handler removed in ext/dba.
     See: https://github.com/php/php-src/issues/16826

-  * ext/readline is linked with libedit by default instead of the GPL 3 licensed GNU Readline.
+  * ext/readline is linked with libedit and GNU Readline removed.
     See: https://github.com/php/php-src/issues/15882

 * Build with Clang on 32-bit systems.